pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-conditionals2.md

 Recall that the `print` code in the examples above can be replaced by any code that will execute in **Python**.

-As the code provided with the `if`, `elif`, and `else` statements gets longer, it is common to add blank lines to make it easier to see which code will be executed with whitch statement.
+As the code provided with the `if`, `elif`, and `else` statements gets longer, it is common to add blank lines to make it easier to see which code will be executed with which statement.
 However, the indentation remains an important part of the syntax of the conditional statement.

 Check out the examples below to see `elif` in action and see how `print` statements can be replaced with other code.